 Layers of color, light, and glass

-Glass on Glass, the latest body of work by Dale Chihuly, fluently articulates the artist’s mastery of the transmission of light through transparent media.
+Glass on Glass articulates Chihuly’s mastery of the transmission of light through transparent media.
 Comprising glass panels that are painted with vitreous-glass enamel, then layered atop one another to create a single unified vision, Glass on Glass invites interaction, revealing the surface of each distinct layer and the composition’s depth as the viewer changes position.